 We recommend looking at replacement parts if you have issues with your diesel generator.
 We offer generator repair services and recommend replacing parts on the generator before purchasing a new generator.
 This way you save money and still have a long-lasting diesel generator.

 The buildup of fuel vapours and soot in the exhaust system (known as wet stacking), is another problem that is easy to prevent but requires maintenance.

-Wet stacking is when a diesel generator is ran at significantly reduced loads, meaning the exhaust doesn’t reach a high enough temperature to burn off the fuel vapours.
+Wet stacking is when a diesel generator is running at significantly reduced loads, meaning the exhaust doesn’t reach a high enough temperature to burn off the fuel vapours.

 To prevent this, you can load bank test the generator once a year and also run your own tests of powering up the generator to 30% of power for half an hour and see if the vapours are burned off.
 If they do not, we recommend contacting our qualified generator engineers who will be able to run the same test at 75% of the power to force the exhaust to burn everything off.
 However the risk with this is down to a potential buildup within the exhaust, this could ignite and be a major fire risk if carried out by an unqualified engineer.